Top 10 Most Annoying Things In Reaction Videos

 Again, it's a reaction video that is supposed to show your reaction to what you hear, whether you like the song or not.
 But if I have to wait by the end of the song to hear your reaction, it's not a reaction video, it's a short review.

-Not sure how to make this an item but they often seem to be overly positive only there to flatter people's favourites and often have click bait thumbnails that imply they aren't a fan only to become one after listening to the song/album (and maybe a couple others).
-I don't particularly have much against them (their making content a lot of people want to watch and not really offending anyone by doing it so I can't exactly blame them) but it's not really as high quality content as actual review channels in my opinion.
+Not sure how to make this an item, but they often seem to be overly positive, only there to flatter people's favorites, and often have clickbait thumbnails that imply they aren't a fan, only to become one after listening to the song/album (and maybe a couple of others).
+I don't particularly have much against them (they're making content that a lot of people want to watch and not really offending anyone by doing it, so I can't exactly blame them), but it's not really as high-quality content as actual review channels, in my opinion.

 When people pretend to watch an incredibly famous and popular movie for the first time.
 They obviously would've seen it but know it'll get views.
 It's disingenuous.
 Sometimes they'll make a comment that gives them away and it just makes you feel cheated.